zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 # Final Thoughts

 While the initial investment is higher, designing my projects this way ensures that I can continue to adapt and improve it without pulling my hair out keeping all the steps straight.
-It really starts to pay off when you get into tuning hyperparamers, but I'll save that for another post.
+It really starts to pay off when you get into hyperparamer tuning, but I'll save that for another post.

 If I could add one enhancement to this design, it would be a way to add post-processing steps to the pipeline.
 I usually end up needing to take a few final steps like setting all negative predictions to `0.0`.
 The last step in the pipeline is assumed to be the final estimator, and as such the pipeline calls `predict` on it instead of `transform`.
 Because of this limitation, I end up having to do my post-processing outside of the pipeline: